Ad-Auris/engineering-data-room/README.md

 ### Purpose

 The Purpose of this repo is for it to act as a central source of truth for schemas, best practices, and other ad auris engineering relevant documentation.
+This documentation is to be use by newcomers in onboarding or refreshers for existing members as these are a growing and dynamic set of documents.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#)